Legalized Bank Bail-Ins

 The Financial Stability Board (FSB) is sanctioned by and literary works out of the Bank for International Settlements (BIS) building.
 This rather innocuous-sounding organization currently guides the G20 nations’ bankruptcy resolution policies.

 They wrote the following excerpt in their November 10, 2014, Total Loss Absorbency Capacity proposal on how all G20 banks should now have bank deposit bail-in options in the event of bankruptcies or massive loss write-downs.

 The FSB states the following on page 5, 2nd paragraph:

 With these new supranational laws, executed by the G20 (on behalf of the BIS’ FSB), any winning megabank derivative gamblers are now 1st inline creditors.

 Joe Public is an unsecured creditor, who would be lucky to get some diluted equity shares in a ring-fenced reformed bank as compensation for his lost checking and or savings account funds.

 If you have a bank account with a ‘mark to model’ potentially bankrupt bank, or maybe with whom the BIS’ FSB calls Global Systemically Important Banks (see G-SIBs on page 3).
 Time is running out for you to reconsider with whom you are doing business.

-We should all be preparing a defense, in case it ever goes global.
+We should all be preparing a defense of our savings, in case this trend ever goes global.

-If you live and or bank in a G20 nation, you can expect history may rhyme at some time.
+If you live and or bank in a G20 nation.
+Prudent to expect history may rhyme at some time.

-Digital lockdown laws and living bank wills are getting readied and even demanded by central bank heads.
-All this is in case, any large banking or financial institution fails again.
-All this effort is getting put forth because the real underlying issues of leverage and record level debts not written down have not been restructured nor fully faced.
+In case, any large banking or financial institution fails again.
+All this effort is getting put forth.
+Mainly because the real underlying issues of leverage and record level debts not written down have not been restructured nor fully faced.

 The brutal truth of new global bank bail-in laws now in place goes well beyond its outcome.
 The fiat currencies in our bank accounts have and will always be our liability.
 It is a real shame we all may have to relearn this lesson in a potentially harsh way.